דלג לתוכן הראשי

 Does this mean I need to move to the countryside?

 • The risk is not absolute.
-A 16-37% increase in risk unfolds over 20-40 years of exposure.
-Any reduction, even partial, after age 50 or 60, halts the process.
+The risk increase spans 20-40 years of exposure.
+Any reduction, even partial, even after age 50 or 60, can slow the process.

 • The brain is resilient.
 Two people with the same exposure show different outcomes because genetics, cognitive reserve, and lifestyle complement each other.